 For: The ultimate sense of freedom

-What we love about the idea of a road trip in a pimped-up camper van like Bristol’s Quirky Campers’ is that you can plan out your route around the West Country and beyond as you go, on your waking whim, if that’s how you roll.
-The Quirky team scour the country to find the most beautiful and original campervans – each completely unique, having been built to the spec and aesthetic taste of their private owner – then persuade these owners to share them!
+What we love about the idea of a road trip in a pimped-up camper van like such as one of Bristol’s Quirky Campers’ is that you can plan out your route around the West Country and beyond as you go, on your waking whim, if that’s how you roll.
+The Quirky team scour the country to find the most beautiful and original campervans – each completely unique, having been designed to the aesthetic taste of their private owner – then persuade these owners to share them!

 For: The cosy getaway

 The master craftspeople at Plankbridge have been creating luxurious living spaces for years, producing private dens to delight the most exacting of ‘posh shed’ sybarites.
 Want to try one out?
 Their handmade shepherd’s huts, which balance tradition and modernity, can be found dotted around the country in places such as Colber Farm in Dorset, Hare Farm in East Sussex and Elmley in Kent – the only national nature reserve in England you can spend the night in.
 If you want every trip to the bottom of the garden to feel like a mini holiday, you could even have one built to spec at home – like HRH Prince Charles, who has one at Highrove – to include perhaps a mini-spa, garden theatre, yoga studio or home cinema.
 This crew maintain a ‘move-when-you-move’ promise too, so they will relocate your sanctuary for you if you ever have a change of address.